 opendungeon docs

-opendungeon is a terminal roguelike RPG built around deterministic dungeon runs, local-first saves, and a controlled AI-admin layer.
+opendungeon is a terminal roguelike RPG built around seeded dungeon runs, local-first saves, and optional GM-created worlds.
 The engine owns the rules and state transitions.
-Generated content enters the game as validated data patches, not as free-form runtime behavior.
+AI-assisted content belongs to logged-in GM worlds and enters the game as validated data patches, not as free-form runtime behavior.

 What the game is